stivio00/FourBarVis/README.md

 # FourBarVis
 Four-bar linkage simulation software.
 Implemented in C++ with Qt 5.*
-The positions are computed using close solutions and no numerical methods.
+The positions are computed using close solutions and not numerical methods.

 ## Screenshot